hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 Theoretically the above code snippet can be re-written as a function to modify any data in a file.
 In addition, other threshold values or particular data ranges can be filtered using `if` - `else` statements.

-***Second example - appending data:*** By coincidence, you find on one of the measurement protocols that there is an 18th experimental run that is not in the electronic measurement data file due to a data transmission error.
+***Second example - append data to file:*** By coincidence, you find on one of the measurement protocols that there is an 18th experimental run that is not in the electronic measurement data file due to a data transmission error.
 Now, we want to add the data to the above-produce *csv* file manually.
 Entering the data does not take much work, because only 4 measurements were performed per experimental run and we could already manually apply the above filters (`"nan"` and rounding) in a list variable called `forgotten_data`.
 This example uses the `os` module ([recall modules](hypy_pckg.html)) to verify if the data file exists with `os.path.isfile()` (the `os.getcwd()` statement is a gadget here).
-This example features another way of directly opening and writing to the data file using a `with` statement.
-The `with` statement is particularly useful for file handling because the file object only exists in the indented `with` block, which makes the tedious call to `file.close()` obsolete.
+This example features another way of directly opening and writing to the data file using a **`with`** statement (i.e., a ***context manager***).
+The `with` context is particularly useful for file handling because the file object only exists in the indented `with` context block, which makes the tedious call to `file.close()` obsolete.

 The essential part that writes the line to the data file is `file.write(line)`, where `line` corresponds to the above-introduced `", ".join(list-of-strings) + "\n"` *string*.